habemusne/european-airline-stocks-in-response-to-world-cup/README.md

 # Reproducing My Results

 The code was written in R. The instructor seems to deem its quality way beyond expectation...
-But he preferred me not to publicly release the code (as this is not a programming course, he concerns that it may scare new students...)
+So he preferred me not to publicly release the code (as this is not a programming course, he concerns that it may scare new students...)